Pushpendra766/the-indian-times/README.md

-# This is a News Site app created using ReactJS.
+# Indian Times is a news site created using ReactJS.
 # Introduction
 This site is created using ReactJS and Bootstrap.
 # API